Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• Helper is the scarcest variable resource in US big-and-bulky delivery operations — and most routing architecture treats it as a fixed input rather than a decision variable.
-US furniture, appliance, and white-glove operations run on crews that flex between one-person and two-person configurations based on product, customer location, and building access.
+• Helper labor is the scarcest variable resource in US big-and-bulky delivery operations — yet most routing architecture treats it as a fixed input rather than a decision variable.
+US furniture, appliance, and white-glove operations run on crews that flex between one-person and two-person configurations based on product, customer location, delivery promise, and building access.
 Standard routing engines built for parcel logistics assume one driver per route.
-The architectural gap costs US operations measurable margin daily — through failed two-person deliveries when help isn’t present, wasted labor when help rides along unnecessarily, and reverse logistics when “we couldn’t get it through the door” becomes the failure reason.
+That architectural gap erodes margin through failed two-person deliveries when help is not present, wasted labor when help rides along unnecessarily, lower on-time delivery performance, and reverse logistics when “we couldn’t get it through the door” becomes the failure reason.

 • The two-person crew decision is product-plus-context, not product-only.
-Same 80-pound sofa requires two-person crew for fourth-floor walkup with narrow stairs but not for ground-floor delivery with double-door access.
-Same refrigerator requires two-person crew for typical residential delivery but may not for commercial loading dock delivery.
-Crew requirement = function of (product dimensions and weight) × (building access reality) × (customer history) × (driver capability).
-Architectures deciding crew based on product alone systematically miss the contextual layer determining actual operational need.
+The same 80-pound sofa may require a two-person crew for a fourth-floor walk-up with narrow stairs, but not for a ground-floor delivery with double-door access.
+The same refrigerator may require two-person handling for a residential delivery, but not for a commercial loading dock delivery.
+Crew requirement = function of product dimensions and weight × building access reality × customer history × driver capability × SLA commitment.
+Architectures that decide crew size based on product alone miss the contextual layer that determines actual operational need.

 • Helper-aware routing requires agentic AI architecture, not bolted-on automation.
 The decision has too many variables interacting too dynamically for rule-based systems to handle reliably.
-Agentic AI models the helper-decisioning problem as constraint-governed optimization — product attributes, building intelligence, customer history, driver capability, helper availability, route geometry, time windows, and SLA commitments solved simultaneously rather than sequentially.
-Rule-based “if weight > 50 lbs assign two-person” approaches systematically misallocate the scarcest resource in the operation.
+Agentic AI models helper decisioning as constraint-governed optimization — product attributes, building intelligence, customer history, driver capability, helper availability, route geometry, time windows, and SLA commitments solved simultaneously rather than sequentially.
+Rule-based “if weight > 50 lbs, assign two-person crew” approaches systematically misallocate the scarcest resource in the operation.

 • Helper-aware routing changes the routing problem structurally, not just the inputs to it.
-Helper labor isn’t tied to a single route — it’s a shared resource across territories.
-Helper-required stops constrain timing (helper must arrive when primary driver arrives).
+Helper labor is not tied to a single route; it is a shared resource across territories.
+Helper-required stops constrain timing because the helper must arrive when the primary driver arrives.
 One helper can support multiple drivers across a day if routed correctly.
-Routes built without helper-awareness create three failure modes: helpers stranded on routes with low helper demand, helper-required stops without helper coverage, and helper labor wasted on stops that didn’t need it.
+Routes built without helper-awareness create three failure modes: helpers stranded on routes with low helper demand, helper-required stops without helper coverage, and helper labor wasted on stops that did not need it.

-• For US VPs of Operations and Heads of Last-Mile at big-and-bulky operations, six evaluation dimensions matter beyond routing engine baseline capability.
-Helper decisioning ML depth, building intelligence data architecture, driver capability classification, helper-as-shared-resource routing optimization, dynamic crew reassignment under disruption, and helper labor utilization measurement.
-Operations evaluating against these dimensions identify capabilities translating to big-and-bulky operational outcomes — not generic last-mile metrics.
+• For US VPs of Operations and Heads of Last-Mile at big-and-bulky operations, six evaluation dimensions matter beyond baseline routing engine capability.
+Helper decisioning ML depth, building intelligence data architecture, driver capability classification, helper-as-shared-resource route optimization, dynamic crew reassignment under disruption, and helper labor utilization measurement.
+Operations that evaluate against these dimensions identify capabilities that improve big-and-bulky outcomes — cost-to-serve, first-attempt success, SLA adherence, on-time delivery, dispatch efficiency, and customer experience — rather than generic last-mile metrics.

-Each of those 31 failures triggers a cascade: redelivery scheduling, customer service contact, customer compensation (in many cases), warehouse re-handling, and the reputation damage of “the delivery couldn’t happen.”
-Per delivery, cost typically runs 2-5x the original delivery cost.
-Across a year, the cumulative cost for a mid-size US big-and-bulky operation runs into the millions.
+Each of those 31 failures triggers a cost cascade: redelivery scheduling, customer service contact, customer compensation in many cases, warehouse re-handling, dispatch rework, route resequencing, and the reputational damage of “the delivery couldn’t happen.”
+Per delivery, cost typically runs 2–5x the original delivery cost.
+Across a year, the cumulative cost for a mid-size US big-and-bulky operation can run into the millions.

 According to US Census Bureau retail trade data, US furniture and home furnishings retail combined with major appliance retail represent over $130 billion in annual sales — a market where delivery operations are core to category economics.